c-blake/bu/doc/rp.md

 [^1]: Down to 16+25+25+36+30+19+41=192 for `rp`.
 Similar \\-optimizing for `awk` saves only 1 stroke at 215 for ***1.12x less key press work*** than `awk`.
-This can be improved by adding a more terse `e` for `echo`/`emit` to a standard prelude in ~/.config/rp saving 3\*6=18 more strokes for 174 v.215 or ***1.24x*** fewer key presses.
+This can be improved by using a more terse `p` for `echo` in a user import in `~/.config/rp` saving 3\*6=18 more strokes for 174 v.215 or ***1.24x*** fewer key presses.
 But sure, there may be shells not needing braces protected, single quotes need less "inline thought" than backslash, 7 presses come just from from the length of `"rp"` vs. `"awk"`.
 Even so, the main point of this key down comparison is that it becomes a hard case to make that `awk`'s syntax optimization saves very much, but easy to argue it restricts libs & perf.

 [^2]: Ben's `prig` article (linked later) uses chars not key presses.
 Visual